sauravdosi/mirrag_keypoint_deployment/README.md

 3. Open another Anaconda prompt and activate the virtual environment there as well.
 Now run the following command:

 ```
-python client.py --cam_id 0
+python client.py --cam_id 1
 ```
-The value argument --cam_id is read from the camdata.json.
+The value argument --cam_id is read from the [camdata.json](https://github.com/sauravdosi/mirrag_keypoint_deployment/blob/main/camdata.json).
 Make sure to run the client.py file for whichever camera you need to run the model for.
-E.g. If cam_id 0 belongs to a side view camera, the server will automatically process the feed for side view.
+E.g. If cam_id 1 belongs to a side view camera, the server will automatically process the feed for side view.
+You can configure views for each of the cameras in [camdata.json](https://github.com/sauravdosi/mirrag_keypoint_deployment/blob/main/camdata.json) file.

+4. You should be seeing all the images being processed in a window with the instantaneous FPS and an Alert flag if there is a violation.
+5. If you have your buzzer connected to your local machine via an USB port, you will first have to find out the serial address of the micrprocessor.
+This can be done by downloading Arduino IDE, going to Tools options in the toolbar and checking for the port of the current microproessor.
+6. Once the port of the buzzer device is known, it can be edited in the config.py file and the following two lines in the code can be uncommented.
+7.

 ## Activating Cronjob: